algosphere/algo-website/content/es/algoconsulting.md

 ---
 title: "AlgoConsulting"
-description: "The Consulting branch of the Algosphere Alliance"
+description: "A collaborative quarterly on the alleviation of suffering"
 translationKey: "algoconsulting"
 toc: false
 draft: false